Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 To create remote sessions and run remote commands, by default, the current user must be a member of the Administrators group on the remote computer or provide the credentials of an administrator.
 Otherwise, the command fails.

-The permissions required to create sessions and run commands on a remote computer (or in a remote session on the local computer) are established by the session configuration (also known as an endpoint) on the remote computer to which the session connects.
+The permissions required to create sessions and run commands on a remote computer are established by the session configuration.
+The session configuration defines the configuration options for the connection endpoint on the remote computer.
 Specifically, the security descriptor on the session configuration determines who has access to the session configuration and who can use it to connect.

-The security descriptors on the default session configurations, Microsoft.PowerShell, Microsoft.PowerShell32, and Microsoft.PowerShell.Workflow, allow access only to members of the Administrators group.
+The security descriptors on the default session configurations, Microsoft.PowerShell and Microsoft.PowerShell32, only allow access to members of the Administrators group.